 Toyota Brezza will be company’s first product in the compact SUV segment….

-In a press release today, Toyota and Suzuki said that they have concluded a basic agreement toward the mutual supply of hybrid and other vehicles for the Indian market.
+In a press release published in March, Toyota and Suzuki said that they have concluded a basic agreement toward the mutual supply of hybrid and other vehicles for the Indian market.

 - Suzuki will supply the Baleno and Vitara Brezza models to Toyota